Fully quantum fluctuation theorems: A quantum fluctuation theorem

 \subsection{Energy translation invariance: A bridge to standard fluctuation relations}

 Let us for a moment reconsider the classical Crooks relation in equation (\ref{StandardCrooks}).
 As formulated, it makes no explicit reference to any energy reservoir.
 Moreover, the distributions $P_{\pm}$ are typically phrased as functions only of the work $w$, and thus only functions of the \emph{change} of energy in the implicit reservoir (although it is difficult to see that anything in principle would prevent $P_{\pm}$ from depending on additional parameters, like the actual energy level of the reservoir).
-One could even argue that for a well designed experiment $P_{\pm}$ should not depend on how much energy there is in the reservoir (as long as there is enough), since this in some sense is a property of the experimental equipment rather than a property of the system under study.
+One could even argue that for a well-designed experiment $P_{\pm}$ should not depend on how much energy there is in the reservoir (as long as there is enough), since this in some sense is a property of the experimental equipment rather than a property of the system under study.
 This is in contrast with our more general formulation in terms of channels on the reservoir, which very explicitly allows for the possibility that the exact choice of initial state of the reservoir (and thus the energy) can make a difference.
 In order to formalize the idea that the experiment should be independent of the amount of energy in the reservoir, we do in this section assume energy translation invariance.
 This enables us to derive the classical Crooks relation (\ref{StandardCrooks}) from the quantum relation (\ref{QuantumCrooks}).
+In this context one should note the approach in \cite{Alhambra16}, where energy translation invariance plays an important role.

 The technique for implementing energy translation invariance has previously been used to study work extraction and coherence \cite{Aberg13,Skrzypczyk14}.
-Here we use a model where the spectrum of $H_E$ forms an equi-spaced doubly infinite energy ladder \cite{Aberg13} (see also the continuum version in \cite{Skrzypczyk14}), i.e., the energy eigenstates $|n \rangle$ correspond to energies $E_{n} = sn$ for some fixed number $s>0$ and $n \in \mathbb{Z}$.
+Here we use a model where the spectrum of $H_E$ forms an equi-spaced doubly infinite energy-ladder \cite{Aberg13} (see also the continuum version in \cite{Skrzypczyk14}), i.e., the energy eigenstates $|n \rangle$ correspond to energies $E_{n} = sn$ for some fixed number $s>0$ and $n \in \mathbb{Z}$.
 We impose the energy translation invariance by assuming that the unitary operators $V$ should commute with energy translations along the energy-ladder, $[V,\Delta] = 0$, where $\Delta = \sum_{n}|n+1\rangle\langle n|$.
 (Technically, we also assume that the eigenvalues of $H^{i}_{S'}$ and $H^{f}_{S'}$ are multiples of $s$.)
 As a consequence, the channels $\mathcal{F}_{\pm}$ also become energy-translation invariant in the sense that